Building Roads to Justice in Syria

 The German trial results from a remarkable effort by an array of Syrian and international civil society groups to enable this kind of prosecution against senior Assad regime officials.

-The case of Anwar R is possible because Syrian NGOs including the Syrian Archive, the Syrian Center for Media and Freedom of Expression, and the Syrian Center for Legal Studies and Research have provided crucial information, as have international NGOs including the Commission for International Justice and Accountability (CIJA) and the European Center for Constitutional and Human Rights (ECCHR).
+The case of Anwar R. is possible because Syrian NGOs including the Syrian Archive, the Syrian Center for Media and Freedom of Expression, and the Syrian Center for Legal Studies and Research have provided crucial information, as have international NGOs including the the Commission for International Justice and Accountability (CIJA) and the European Center for Constitutional and Human Rights (ECCHR).
 These groups have submitted dossiers of incriminating documents seized on the ground in Syria during the conflict, along with photos, and witness statements from survivors of the GID’s vicious torture centers.

 The Open Society Justice Initiative, in collaboration with the Open Society Foundations’ Middle East and North Africa Program and its Human Rights Initiative, has been working to support this case-building effort for three years now.
 This started with efforts to promote cooperation among the NGOs involved, build the capacity of Syrian partners, and support Syrian women and women’s organizations to engage in the male-dominated accountability space.

 The Justice Initiative has assisted in preparing and submitting to prosecutors over a dozen case dossiers targeting high-level officials.
 In the case against Anwar R. our lawyers are also supporting and representing victims to ensure they have a voice at the trial once it opens, and working to ensure that the broader Syrian community is aware of the trial.

 Beyond these targeted investigations, the Justice Initiative has also been working with partners to pursue justice for two of the most heinous features of the conduct of the Syrian conflict by the Assad government and its allies—the repeated use of chemical weapons, and repeated attacks deliberately targeting hospitals and medical personnel.